Fleckism/SecurityPlus/My linked notes/Trojan.md

 the [[Trojan]] may have to use a **registry entry or create itself as a service, which can usually be detected fairly easily.**

+A [[rootkit]] is characterized by its ability to hide itself by changing core system files and programming interfaces and to escalate privileges.
+The gaming company accomplished this.
+Trojans cannot conceal their presence entirely and will surface as a running process or service.
+While a rootkit is a type of Trojan or spyware, it differs in its ability to hide itself.